bradleeharr/KalmanTracking/README.md

 Video object tracking is a process of dynamically creating a model for the location of an obejct within a video.
 It is similar to object detection.
 In both cases, the location of an object and the identity of an object are usually the most important problems.

-This demontrates video tracking using
+This demontrates video tracking using:
 1. OpenCV Trackers: MOSSE
 2. Kalman filter and smoothing methods